Welcome to

 We study how neural circuits are assembled during development, and how changes in neuronal circuity wiring impinge on neuronal function and behavior when development goes wrong.

-We use the fruit fly Drosophila melanogaster visual system as a model to understand the genetic, molecular and cellular mechanisms that regulate wiring specificity, from development to circuit function.
+We use the fruit fly Drosophila melanogaster visual system as a model to understand the gene regulation, molecular and cellular mechanisms that regulate brain wiring, from development to circuit function.

 Read more about our research here.